Paul Orfalea: Kinko's

-Orfalea started his own business while attending USC.
+Orfalea started his own business while attending UC Santa Barbara.
 With a $5,000 bank loan co-signed by his parents, Orfalea founded Kinko's in 1970.
 His first store, which he rented for $100 a month was a small single office space adjacent to a hamburger stand in the Isla Vista neighborhood where the majority of students from UC Santa Barbara resided.
 Orfalea began selling notebooks, pens, pencils, and the services of a copying machine at 4 cents per copy.

 Within ten years, Kinko's grew to a network of over 80 stores across the country.
 Rather than franchise, Orfalea formed partnerships with each individual store's local co-owners.
 Since the stores were located mostly near college campuses and staffed by part-time students, the business was initially driven by the needs of university students.
 The clientele soon expanded to include other high-end document users, such as job seekers printing resumes and business users generating professional documentation.
 Orfalea's open-for-24-hours policy increased the store's popularity and led to the spread of Kinko's across the United States and internationally, and ultimately to more than 1,200 locations and 23,000 employees in 10 different countries.

-Orfalea put a high value on employee satisfaction, he was known to thank his employees by having elaborate company parties where all were welcome.
+Orfalea put a high value on employee satisfaction; he was known to thank his employees by having elaborate company parties where all were welcome.
 Kinko parties were well known by Santa Barbarans, and were held in various historic parks & recreation venues throughout Santa Barbara, Goleta and Isla Vista. e.g., Childs Estate, now known as The Santa Barbara Zoo.
 He had many friends that were small business owners around town that he inspired with his hi-octane "get it done" attitude.
 Fortune Magazine named Kinko's one of the best places in America to work for three years in a row.
 Kinko's was acquired by FedEx in 2004 and was renamed FedEx Kinkos, currently doing business as FedEx Office.
-Having sold Kinko's Paul Orfalea is still involved in other ventures in real estate, private equity and venture capital.He was interviewed in 2005 following the publication of Copy This, a memoir describing the birth and rise of Kinko's.
+Having sold Kinko's, Paul Orfalea is still involved in other ventures in real estate, private equity and venture capital.
+He was interviewed in 2005 following the publication of Copy This, a memoir describing the birth and rise of Kinko's.